veikman/dactyl-keyboard/doc/options-ports.md

 ## Section <a id="anchoring">`anchoring`</a>

 Where to place the port.
+By default, ports face nominal north.
 The concept of anchoring is explained [here](options-anchoring.md), along with the parameters available in this section.

 ## Section <a id="holder">`holder`</a>